PEtab-dev/PEtab-GUI/docs/source/tutorial.rst

 Introduction
 ------------

-PEtab GUI is a graphical user interface for the `PEtab <https://petab.readthedocs.io/en/latest/>`_ format, which is a standardized way to specify parameter estimation problems in systems biology.
-This tutorial will guide you through the entire workflow of creating a parameter estimation problem using PEtab GUI.
+PEtab-GUI is a graphical user interface for the `PEtab <https://petab.readthedocs.io/en/latest/>`__ format, which is a standardized way to specify parameter estimation problems in systems biology.
+This tutorial will guide you through the entire workflow of creating a parameter estimation problem using PEtab-GUI.

 Getting Started
 ---------------